guanlanxu/guanlanxu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Educational Measurement and Statistics, The University of Iowa, 2021 (expected)
+* Ph.D in Educational Measurement and Statistics, The University of Iowa
   * Minor: Mathematical Statistics
-* M.S  in Biostatistics, The University of Iowa, 2021 (expected)
+* M.S  in Biostatistics, The University of Iowa
-* B.A & M.A in Classical Chinese Literature, Nanjing University, 2011
+* B.A & M.A in Classical Chinese Literature, Nanjing University

 Work & Research Experience